AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

    ![Copy the URL](images/android/mobile-targetvec-copyURL.png)
 -->

-1. Switch back to the Simulator
+1. Switch back to the Emulator
-1. Open Safari in the Simulator
+1. Open Safari in the Emulator
 1. Paste the deep link URL into the address bar
 1. Click to open the app